 My visa expires in 49 days.
 My employer is working on getting sponsorship approval for me so that I can apply for a new visa, but I don’t know if it will all happen before my current visa expires.
 I might be entitled to a two-month extension, giving me a bit of breathing room to apply for the work visa, but I’ve not heard back from the Home Office to confirm that.

 I have just moved into a new flat with a six-month lease.
 I have spent nearly all of my savings.
 If my visa doesn’t go through, I have no job, no money, and no legal right to stay in Scotland – but I will still owe the balance of my lease (and my two-year mobile phone contract).
 I will be destroyed financially – and emotionally.

 I am stressed.
 I am worried.
 I am frightened.
 I worry that my mental health and emotional well-being will be on dangerous ground if my gamble doesn’t pay off.
 I am fearful that losing this dream will turn my life into a spiralling nightmare.

 I have to be honest and say that my world is consumed with the stresses of WhatIfs these days.
 I’m trying not to be doom and gloom, but I really am afraid.
 I know you can’t fix it.
-I know that there is very little I can do about it at this point.
+I know there is very little I can do about it at this point.
 But I’m trying to stay positive and I’m trying to be upbeat.
 It’s just hard some days.
 And the closer I get to 11 November without a visa solution, the harder life will be.
-Oh, and if I don’t get a visa, I can’t even attend my own graduation ceremony, which isn’t until 23 November!
+Oh, and if I don’t get a visa, I can’t even attend my graduation ceremony, which isn’t until 23 November.

 So, yeah.
 That’s what’s going through my mind these days.
 I must find a happy outlet …